itz-me-zappex/flux/README.md

 | `FLUX_PROCESS_OWNER` | UID of process |
 | `FLUX_PROCESS_COMMAND` | Command of process |

-Daemon passes absolutely same values for both 'focus' and 'unfocus' keys.
+Daemon passes absolutely same values for both `focus` and `unfocus` keys.

 ### Tips and tricks
 ##### Keybinding to obtain template from focused window for config